-In December 2009, the LACERA Board of Investments adopted a new retirement benefit funding policy (Funding Policy).
-The Funding Policy was amended in February 2013 to conform to the new standards mandated in PEPRA.
-In addition, the LACERA Board of Investments approved the inclusion of the Supplemental Targeted Adjustment for Retirees (STAR) Reserve balance as part of the valuation assets and on an ongoing basis for future valuations.
-The liability for STAR benefits that may be granted in the future is not included in the valuation.
+The LACERA Board of Investments maintains the Retirement Benefit Funding Policy (Funding Policy).
+The Funding Policy was most recently amended in February 2013 to conform to the new standards mandated in PEPRA and to include the Supplemental Targeted Adjustment for Retirees (STAR) Reserve balance as part of the valuation assets on an ongoing basis in future valuations.
+STAR benefits previously awarded by the Board of Retirement are included for future valuations.
+However, the liability for STAR benefits that may be awarded in the future is not included in the valuation.

-The LACERA Board of Investments maintains the Funding Policy, which requires an annual adjustment of the employer contribution rates based on the actuary's annual valuation.
+The Funding Policy requires an annual adjustment of the employer contribution rates based on the actuary's annual valuation.
 Milliman, the Pension Plan consulting actuary, reviewed the adequacy of the plan sponsor funding policies in accordance with actuarial standards of practice (ASOP).
-Milliman performed the most recent actuarial valuation as of June 30, 2020 and recommended changes to the employer and employee (member) contribution rates.
-At its December 2020 meeting, the LACERA Board of Investments adopted Milliman's June 30, 2020 valuation report.
+Milliman performed the most recent actuarial valuation as of June 30, 2021 and recommended changes to the employer and select employee (member) contribution rates.
+At its December 2021 meeting, the LACERA Board of Investments adopted Milliman's June 30, 2021 valuation report.

 In addition to the annual valuations, LACERA requires its actuary to review the reasonableness of the economic and demographic actuarial assumptions every three years.
-This review, commonly referred to as the experience study, is accomplished by comparing actual experience during the preceding three years to what was expected to happen according to the actuarial assumptions.
+This review, commonly referred to as the experience study, is accomplished by reviewing relevant forecasts and comparing actual experience to what was expected to happen according to the actuarial assumptions.
 Based on this review, the actuary recommends changes in the assumptions or methodology that will better project benefit liabilities and asset growth.
 The LACERA Board of Investments adopts, possibly with modification, the recommended actuarial methods and assumptions to be used in future valuations.
-At its January 2020 meeting, the LACERA Board of Investments adopted Milliman's recommendations based on the 2019 Investigation of Experience for Retirement Benefit Assumptions report with modifications to the economic and demographic assumptions recommendation.
+At its January 2020 meeting, the LACERA Board of Investments adopted Milliman's recommendations based on the 2019 Investigation of Experience for Retirement Benefit Assumptions report with modifications to the recommended economic and demographic assumptions, and adopted a three-year phase-in of the resulting change in employer contribution rates.